A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Time commitments and priorities}

 As expected, bug bounty review is reported as a \textit{time-consuming} challenge but is not ranked as relatively challenging ($L=10$, $\pi=0.066$).
 In this context, the benefit of having an \textit{improved security posture} ($L=33$, $\pi=0.124$) reflects a need to address vulnerabilities regardless of team size and available resources.
 Further benefits such as \textit{detailed reports} ($L=8$, $\pi=0.138$) and \textit{outsourced work} ($L=4$, $\pi=0.064$) help speed up the patching process.
+Alomar et al. \cite{alomar2020bugs} validate this by finding that a broader scope for bounties is likely to incur more time costs and how the lack of detailed information slows down the overall vulnerability resolution process.

 Interviewees expressed struggle in bug bounty review because of time constraints ($I=7$).
-"We only have a certain amount of time we can spend on the whole project." ``Outside hobbies'' and ``family time'' were some of the directly stated reasons why it is challenging to resolve reports in a timely manner.
+"We only have a certain amount of time we can spend on the whole project" (P4). ``Outside hobbies'' and ``family time'' were some of the directly stated reasons why it is challenging to resolve reports in a timely manner.
 In the context of bug bounty review, some interviewees also argued that the actual security impact influences when the report will be prioritized or investigated further based on other tasks already in progress ($I=6$).

-All interviewees expressed interest in finding ways to make time for appropriate bug bounty reports with legitimate vulnerabilities ($I=17$).
-One, in particular, stated how ``just having the reports come into us has tightened up some areas of the code where we hadn't spent much time doing things like audits,'' creating time to focus on other issues.
+All interviewees expressed interest in finding ways to make time for bug bounty reports with legitimate vulnerabilities ($I=17$).
+One, in particular, stated how ``just having the reports come into us has tightened up some areas of the code where we hadn't spent much time doing things like audits'' (P8), creating time to focus on other issues.
 Others mention having security in mind while writing code to save time and prevent a particular category of vulnerabilities from being reported ($I=17$), paying close attention to concepts such as ``input sanitation'' when possible.